What is Electromagnetic Hypersensitivity

 Get rid of as many electronics from your bedroom as you can.
 Get all your electronic devices, including phones, tablets, computers, and more, away from where you sleep.
 Some gadgets, like baby monitors, are better to have on hand than none.

-Use anti-radiation baby blankets and other suitable shielding items to protect your child from radiation exposure while they are still developing and at a susceptible age.
+Use anti-radiation baby blankets and other suitable shielding items to begin mitigation of EMF for your child from radiation exposure while they are still developing and at a susceptible age.

 Wrapping It Up